Updated: April 10, 2026

 Calls and Meetings

-If you use Teams, Zoom, Discord, or any video call platform regularly, this setting is worth a few minutes of your time.
+If you use Teams, Zoom, Discord, or any video call platform regularly, this setting is worth your time.
 The Default Communication Device is completely separate from your general Default Device, and setting them independently unlocks a genuinely useful workflow.

-For example: you can set your Bluetooth headphones as the Default Communication Device and your desk speakers as the Default Device.
+For example: set your Bluetooth headphones as the Default Communication Device and your desk speakers as the Default Device.
 Music plays on the speakers.
 When a Teams call comes in, audio routes to your headphones automatically.
-Windows also has a feature called Communications audio ducking — it lowers the volume of other audio when a call is detected.
-That feature uses the Communication Device setting to decide what to do.

-1. Open the classic Sound Control Panel: press Windows + R, type mmsys.cpl, press Enter.
+1. Open the Sound Control Panel: press Windows + R, type mmsys.cpl, press Enter.

 2. On the Playback tab, right-click your headset or headphones.

 3. Select "Set as Default Communication Device".
-A phone icon appears next to the device name.
+A phone icon appears.

-4. Right-click your speakers and select "Set as Default Device" (if they are not already).
+4. Right-click your speakers and select "Set as Default Device" if not already set.

 5. Click OK.

-Watch out for Communications ducking: Windows has a feature called "Communications" ducking that automatically lowers other audio volume when it detects call activity.
-If your music keeps dropping in volume during calls without you doing anything, this is why.
+Communications ducking: Windows has a feature that automatically lowers other audio volume when it detects call activity.
+If your music keeps dropping in volume during calls, this is why.
 To disable it: in the Sound Control Panel, go to the Communications tab and select "Do nothing".

 Quick Switch: Change Your Playback Device Directly from the Taskbar